 Airtime Fairness technology aims to increase overall Wi-Fi network performance by solving the problem of a slow client.

-You will find the Airtime Fairness setting in the web interface on the 'Home segment' page in the advanced settings of the 5 GHz Wireless Network.
+You will find the Airtime Fairness setting in the web interface on the 'Home segment' page in the 5 GHz Wireless Network's advanced settings.